yaouf/mt/backend/serverless/README.md

 ## Instructions for Local Development

 1. Download Visual Studio Code and recommended workspace extensions.
-2. Create a .env file under `serverless/functions` and add the API_KEY environment variable.
+2. Create a .env file under `serverless/functions` and add the environment variables from the `.env.example` file.
+Can use `cp .env.example .env` to copy the file.
-2. Open command prompt using `Ctrl + ~` and navigate to the `serverless/db` folder.
+3. Open command prompt using `Ctrl + ~` and navigate to the `serverless/functions folder.
-2. Run `npm run build`
-3. Run `npm run update`
-4. Navigate the the `serverless/functions` folder.
+4. Run `npm run update:db`.
+Run this command whenever there are changes to the database schema or sample data or db folder or the database environment (development, staging, production) is changed.
 5. Run `npm run dev`
 6. Send a POST request to corresponding endpoint shown from CLI.